davidxmoody/davidxmoody.com/ideas.md

 # Content experiment ideas

-- Put CTAs or links to my most recent posts/relevant posts at the bottom of all of my posts (or exit modals)
+- Put links to my most recent posts/relevant posts at the bottom of all of my posts
 - Try *asking* for GitHub stars in relevant posts?

 # Blog tweaks